Bishop Challoner Teaching School Alliance

 This course benefits from strong links with the British Computer Society (BCS) who are working with the Department for Education to develop the next generation of computing teachers through an organisation called

-Computing at School.
+Computing at School (CAS).
 The opportunities this partnership provides allows you to network with expert computing teachers throughout the West Midlands at regular hub meetings and access subject development opportunities.

-Bishop Challoner Catholic College is one of the first Computing Hubs in the country, working in partnership with the National Centre for Computing Education (NCCE), in order to provide support for computing teachers in schools.
+Bishop Challoner Catholic College is the lead school for the Birmingham and Central Midlands Computing Hub, working in partnership with the National Centre for Computing Education (NCCE), in order to provide support for computing teachers in schools.

 You will explore, test and develop the links between computing in education theory and its practice.
 The practical workshops in University facilitate a means for learners to conduct this, which is then supported by school placements.

 This relationship, between theory and practice, alongside a variety of contrasting school experiences, ensures that you are offered a well-rounded teacher education.
 We believe that we are training computing teachers to work in any school setting.

 This School Direct PGCE programme will feature a range of modules and the opportunity to get plenty of hands-on practice with support from colleagues in our Teaching School Alliance and experienced University tutors.